Organic substances in water. Organic substances in aquatic systems. Organic substances in natural waters

 Control questions

-1. What ions are the main ones, regardless of the origin of the waters?
+1. Which ions are the main ones, regardless of the origin of water?

-2. What organic matter is most often found in rivers and lakes?
+2. What organic substances are most often found in rivers and lakes?

 3. What is the peculiarity of the classification of waters according to O. A. Alekin?